dippynark/kfmt/README.md

 ## Example

-The following sequence of targets builds kfmt, downloads the [cert-manager](https://github.com/jetstack/cert-manager) release manifests and formats them into the canonical format.
+The following sequence of targets builds kfmt and formats the manifests in the input directory into the canonical format.

 ```sh
 make docker_build docker_test